foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 caught in your gravity

 this shell that sustains me
-keeps me from all that is good
+keeps me from all that I want

 [scream]
 abandon mission
 set me free
 cut the tether
 I'm drawn to your gravity
-leave a crater
+leave no crater
 watch me burn

 [spoken]